 After graduating in 2012, I enrolled for a guest studentship at Brunel University in West London.
 This led to an MPhil course, supervised by Prof. Amar Aggoun, to pursue plenoptic camera research with the development of an FPGA based refocusing technique.

 To accompany my doctoral advisor Amar, I subsequently transferred to the University of Bedfordshire in 2013 where I continued studies in a bursary-funded PhD programme.
-My current research interests still comprise theoretical and practical benefits of plenoptic cameras, but have been extended to other 3D camera technologies.
+My current research interests still comprise theoretical and practical benefits of 3D camera technologies, but have been extended to other depth sensing techniques.

 “A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes.”
 Helmut Jahn